The Gnomes of Dulwich

-The Gnomes of Dulwich is a United Kingdom television sitcom originally shown in six episodes from 12 May 1969 to 16 June 1969.
+The Gnomes of Dulwich is a lost British television sitcom originally broadcast from 12 May 1969 to 16 June 1969.
 Written by Jimmy Perry, the show starred Terry Scott, Hugh Lloyd, John Clive, Leon Thau, Anne de Vigier and Lynn Dalby as garden gnomes living at 25 Telegraph Road, Dulwich, London, England.
-The title is a reference to the term "Gnomes of Zürich".
+The title is a reference to the term "Gnomes of Zurich".